MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 6. Select **OK** to save the view.

 ## Step 3.
-Set the new view as the default sync filter template
+Set the new view as the default sync filter

 After saving the view, load the view using the XrmToolBox.